MenusGarg5981/AWS_Pipelines/README.md

 ### Objective:
 The objective of this project is to automate the data ingestion and transformation process for the registrar’s office data.
 The ultimate goal is to query, analyze, and visualize key metrics like application completion rates, enrollment numbers, and withdrawals to help improve the decision-making process.
+Figure below explains the goal of this project as this this a data wrangling project with descriptive metrics.
 ![goal_description](https://github.com/MenusGarg5981/AWS_Pipelines/blob/main/images/Picture1.png)